 In 2011 substantial amendments were made: the theatre part was practically fully re-written.
-The categories were reduced to three: National, Preferential, and Other performing arts organisations.
-Several of the automatic decisions in the former Act were removed, thereby giving more room for quality judgements.
+The categories were reduced to three: National, Preferential, and Other performing art organisations.
+Several of the automatic decisions in the former Act were removed, giving thereby more room for quality judgement.
 A 24-strong National Performing Arts Council for Reconciliation of Interests was established.
 Upon their recommendation – with minor adjustments – the Minister appoints the National and Preferential performing arts organisations.
-The list is updated each year: in 2021 there were 25 National organisations (10 theatres, 4 dance groups, and 11 orchestras), as well as 58 Preferential organisations (42 theatres, 5 dance groups, and 11 orchestras).
+The list is updated each year: in 2021 there were 28 National organisations (10 theatres, 7 dance groups, and 11 orchestras), as well as 60 Preferential organisations (42 theatres, 6 dance groups, and 12 orchestras).

-The guaranteed share of the subsidies for the third group – the independent scene – was not kept.
-These organisations apply for subsidies in the frame of annual public calls, targeting the respective categories.
+The third group – the independent scene –apply for subsidies in the frame of annual public calls, the total amount of which has decreased in absolute terms in the past few years.

 Comments are closed.